 - Large airtight container

-- Place cloths into large jar
+- Place cloths into large container

 - In a jug combine water, vinegar, essential oil and detergent, mix to combine